Hematology/Oncology Graduate Nurse Practitioner Program

 Our facilities in the Texas Medical Center

-Texas Children's Cancer and Hematology Centers is ranked the #2 pediatric cancer center in the nation by U.S. News & World Report.
-We are the largest pediatric cancer and hematology research and treatment center in the country.
+Texas Children's Cancer and Hematology Center is ranked among the top pediatric cancer centers in the nation by U.S. News & World Report.
+We are one of the largest pediatric cancer and hematology research and treatment centers in the country.

 Applicants must have at least one year experience in pediatric oncology nursing, have completed a Master’s degree in nursing and be eligible for national Pediatric Nurse Practitioner Certification or Family Nurse Practitioner Certification.